Singer/Songwriter Lindsey Kappa adds music engineering to her skills

 “I did some research and found Recording Connection,” she says.
 “At the time I was told that my mother and I would be moving to [Austin], Texas for her job, so I started making arrangements…on my last day of school, I got my diploma in an office, didn’t go to the graduation ceremony.
 Just got my all my stuff and pretty much drove from Minnesota to Texas.”

-Soon after enrolling in the Recording Connection, Lindsey found herself apprenticing at The Bubble in Austin TX, being mentored by noted producer/engineer Chris “Frenchie” Smith (Slayer, Jet, The Dandy Warhols).
-The bond between mentor and apprentice, she says, happened quickly.
+Soon after enrolling in the Recording Connection, Lindsey found herself externing at The Bubble in Austin TX, being mentored by noted producer/engineer Chris “Frenchie” Smith (Slayer, Jet, The Dandy Warhols).
+The bond between mentor and extern, she says, happened quickly.

 “I went to the studio, and I met with Frenchie,” she says.
 “Even on the phone I knew that were we a good match.’”